-For companies of all types and sizes, and particularly those in highly regulated industries, such as health care, financial services, and energy, every aspect of their business conduct is subject to increasingly rigorous scrutiny.
+For companies of all types and sizes, and particularly those in highly regulated industries, such as health care, financial services, and energy, every aspect of their business conduct is subject to increasingly rigorous legal scrutiny.

 Even simple mistakes can trigger salacious whistleblower claims that are splashed across front-page headlines and have a devastating impact on the company’s stock price and brand.

 Our Whistleblowing and Compliance group works with clients and their audit committees to mitigate the risk of whistleblower claims.
 When a whistleblower complaint is filed, clients count on us to aggressively defend their interests, bottom line, and reputation.

 Preventing Problems from Occurring